Davide-Console/Brain-Connectivity-Analysis/README.md

 ## GUIDELINES
 At first the user must choose some settings:
 * tell if there is a dataset <y/n>.
-If <y\>, specify it by inserting the file path; if <n>, generate one using WattsStrogatz algorithm by specifying number of nodes, number of edges and rewire probability.
+If <y\>, specify it by inserting the file path; if <n\>, generate one using WattsStrogatz algorithm by specifying number of nodes, number of edges and rewire probability.
 * choose weather the dataset must be weighted or binarized <b/w>.
-If <b>, set a threshold value; if <w>, the abolute values of the dataset's elements are used.
+If <b\>, set a threshold value; if <w\>, the abolute values of the dataset's elements are used.
 * choose the reference parameter between degree and small-worldness <d/s>.
-If <d>, the parameter will be the degree; if <d>, the parameter will be the small-worldness.
+If <d\>, the parameter will be the degree; if <s\>, the parameter will be the small-worldness.
 * choose the modality of reduction <c/d>.
-If <c>, two nodes will be summed up for each iteration; if <d>, the least significant node will be deleted.
+If <c\>, two nodes will be summed up for each iteration; if <d\>, the least significant node will be deleted.

 ## DATASET
 The dataset must be a connectivity matrix with elements calculated using Pearson's linear correlation.
 All the values must be set between -1 and 1 and the main diagonal must be set to 1.